BitcoinUnlimited/BitcoinCashSpecification/protocol/blockchain.md

 1. Blocks 2a and 2b are mined before the either have fully propogated throughout the network.

-2. Some Nodes follow Block 2a, others follow Block 2b, depending on which Block they received first.
+2. Some nodes follow block 2a, others follow block 2b, depending on which block they received first.

-3. Block 3 is mined on top of Block 2b.
-Nodes originally following Block 2a abandon Block 2A, and begin following Block 2b/3.
+3. Block 3 is mined on top of block 2b.
+Nodes originally following block 2a abandon block 2A, and begin following block 2b/3.

 ```